-We are always looking for more dentists to fill this need!
+When we are able to travel we are always looking for more dentists to fill this need!
 We also love to have hygienists and other non-dental profession family members come with us.
-Traveling with Hope Arisingpromises to enrich your own life as you save so many in need.
+Traveling with Hope Arising promises to enrich your own life as you save so many in need.

 If you are interested in serving with Hope Arising, please contact:

 Cause for Hope has recently become Lifting Generations.
 A nonprofit organization, we seek to enable thousands of families and individuals in developing countries to break the cycle of poverty and achieve lasting self-reliance through online and classroom based job market education and one-on-one mentoring.
 There are several different divisions within the organization.

 Pre-Missionary Program: This track was instituted to help direct and prepare young people for missions.
 Their participation in service projects qualifies them for the things that keep them from missions such as clothing, medical costs, and dental expenses, luggage and passports.
 Lifting Generations knows that mission service enriches life and has empowered over 900 young adults with the opportunity to serve full-time missions.
 Without this program, most would have never served.
 We provide dental work for the pre-missionaries, full-time missionaries, our students, and orphanages throughout Honduras.